 Conclusion

-In conclusion, nasal rinsing is a simple yet effective practice that can provide numerous benefits for nasal health.
+Pulling it all together, nasal rinsing is a simple yet effective practice that can provide numerous benefits for nasal health.
 By clearing congestion, removing irritants, and moisturizing the nasal passages, nasal rinsing can relieve symptoms associated with allergies, colds, and sinus infections.
-The frequency of nasal rinsing depends on individual needs, but typically ranges from once a day for general hygiene to 2-3 times a day for managing specific conditions.
+But the frequency of nasal rinsing depends on individual needs, but typically ranges from once a day for general hygiene to 2-3 times a day for managing specific conditions.
 Always use distilled or sterile water, prepare the saline solution correctly, and clean your nasal rinsing device regularly to ensure safety and effectiveness.